What a strange time and place I live in, where I can choose who to pay for my electricity.

 In reality, after Competitive Co. takes their (presumably lower) base rate and adds their own overhead, then passes through the distribution costs from BigOldGas Co., you’re still gonna (long-term) come out at more or less the same rate per CCF of natural gas no matter what.
 Especially when BigOldGas Co. still provides direct-to-consumer service and is (again, more or less) still in control of what “distribution cost” they add to the “gas only” cost from Competitive Co.

-NB from the future: I never really found out if these competitive providers were actual suppliers or just resellers.
-The way deregulated markets work, they could easily have been either.
+NB from the future: I never really found out if these competitive natgas providers were actual suppliers or just resellers.
+They could easily have been either.

 Texas’ Electric Choice goes a step further.
 Distributors (Transmission and Distribution Utilities or TDUs) are strictly in charge of maintaining the grid, Suppliers are strictly in charge of providing power to the grid, and the Retail Electric Providers (REPs) are the customer interface – they are in charge of buying power production from suppliers, calculating the usage costs from the TDUs, adding their own “value” and billing it all to the Consumers.